s9y/Metatron/README.md

 * Make sure you have [Composer](http://getcomposer.org/) and [Phing](http://www.phing.info/) installed
 * Clone the repository into the Serendipity web root, e.g. `git clone https://github.com/s9y/Metatron.git`
 * Next, `cd Metatron && composer install --dev` to install the dependencies
-* You should always create a new version of the `metatron.phar` PHAR archive after you finished by simply calling `phing`
+* You should always create a new version of the `metatron.phar` PHAR archive after you finished by simply calling `phing` (make sure that `phar.readonly = Off` in your php.ini)
 * To run commands from the Serendipity web root, either symlink the `metatron.phar` PHAR archive or call `php Metatron/console.php [options] command [arguments]` as root

 If you find a bug in Metatron, please [file an issue](https://github.com/s9y/Metatron/issues).
 Metatron is currently in an alpha state and should **not** be used on production servers!
 You have been warned ;)